nref/blog/Cubic Spline Joint Trajectories.md

 ***
 ### Multiple Joints
 The same approach applies to robots with more than one joint.

-In this case, $a_{scale}$ and $v_{scale}$ must be calculated for each joint.
+In this case, if we have $m$ joints, then we will have $m$ cubic splines, and $a_{scale}$ and $v_{scale}$ must be calculated for each joint.

 The scale resulting from dividing the forward velocity by the task space limit is also calculated.
-The maximum of these ratios yields the optimal trajectory duration.
+The maximum of the joint space ratios and the task space ratio yields the optimal trajectory duration.

 ***
 ### Longer Paths